-background / Eladio, a second-generation farmer from the upper Yakima Valley, worked alongside his father, Miguel Gonzalez, in orchards and now manages several test orchards in Naches, Washington.
+background / Eladio, a second-generation farmer from the upper Yakima Valley, worked alongside his father, Miguel Gonzales, in orchards and now manages several test orchards in Naches, Washington.

 crops / Apples, cherries, wine grapes

 business / Orchard manager of G.S.
 Long test orchards

 How did you get your start?

 I got into the industry as a little kid watching my parents working in orchards.
 Both migrated from Mexico to the U.S. in the early ’80s.
 Working in the ag business is all they’ve known.

 My siblings and I would be out with them helping out doing little things like moving water jugs and food for them.
 I was in and out of the orchard all the time because I loved it.
 Growing up I always said I wanted to be like my dad and do the work.

 Now that I am, I know I wouldn’t do anything different now.